-Maryland Avenue is a small business district that caters to the state capitol crowd during session.
-But for tourists, it’s our antique row off Main Street.
+Maryland Avenue is a small business district that caters to the state capitol crowd during legislative sessions.
+It’s also our antique row off Main Street.

-Several side streets shoot off State Circle like spokes of a wheel.
+Several cobblestone streets shoot off State Circle in Annapolis like wheel spokes.
 Maryland Avenue is one of them that’s worth a visit.
-It’s only three-blocks long and dead-ends at the Naval Academy.
+It’s only three blocks long and dead ends at the Naval Academy.

-On the block closest to the Capitol, antique stores, consignment and artisan shops share the street with a flower shop, tailor and laundromat.
+On the block closest to the Capitol, antique stores, high-end vintage clothing, consignment, and artisan shops share the street with a flower shop, tailor, and laundromat.
 It’s a mix of ‘touristy’ and local necessities.

-The small business district tapers off on the second and third blocks down from the Capitol.
-On one side of the avenue, there’s a used bookstore which hosts author signings and other events, as well as an art gallery.
+The small business district tapers off on the second and third blocks down from the State House.
+On one side of the avenue, there’s a used bookstore that hosts author signings and other events, as well as an art gallery.
 The other side is a row of historic private homes.

 It’s a pleasant walk.